Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

 3. BunnyCDN

-BunnyCDN is a solid choice and one of the top choices for many web devs and publishers.
-The primary concern with BunnyCDN is that there’s no full-page cache option for WordPress users, but Bunny can be used with Cloudflare.
+BunnyCDN is a solid choice and a top option for many web devs and publishers.
+The primary concern with BunnyCDN is that it lacks a full-page cache option for WordPress users, though Bunny can be used with Cloudflare.

-If you consider where your visitors come from and how expensive your bandwidth is, you can calculate an approximate monthly charge for traffic.
+If you consider where your visitors come from and how expensive your bandwidth is, you can calculate an approximate monthly traffic charge.

 WordPress users can set up Bunny using the BunnyCDN plugin.
-Go to advanced configuration to add your access key, which allows you to clear the cache directly from the plugin UI – It can enhance the CDN to serve more content.
+Go to Advanced Configuration to add your access key, which lets you clear the cache directly from the plugin UI.
+It can enhance the CDN to serve more content.

 If not, you can add the pull zone name with another CDN or cache plugin.